-In Fig. 5 we show the total number concentration of SSPs derived from the UHSAS number concentration size spectra onboard HIAPER.
-These measurements were taken over the course of several flights in February 2018 to illustrate the range of concentrations observed within each 1 km bin.
-The measurements within one kilometer of the Earth's surface were always determined to be below-cloud (if any cloud was present) and within the boundary layer.
+In Figure 5 we show the total number concentration of SSPs derived from the UHSAS number concentration size spectra onboard HIAPER.
+These measurements were taken over the course of several flights in February 2018 to illustrate the range of concentrations observed within each 1-km bin.
+The measurements within 1 km of the Earth's surface were always determined to be below cloud (if any cloud was present) and within the boundary layer.
 In contrast, all other bins were determined to be above cloud (if any cloud was present) and above the boundary layer.
-From Fig. 5 we can also identify that there was always at least $5-10~\rm cm^{-3}$ of SSPs in the boundary layer, which is consistent with the measurements at low wind speeds on board the R/V Tangaroa.
+From Figure 5 we can also identify that there was always at least 5-10 cm-3 of SSPs in the boundary layer, which is consistent with the measurements at low wind speeds on board the R/V Tangaroa.
 As expected, there were also very few SSPs above the cloud, indicating that nearly all of these particles had been consumed during cloud formation.

-3.4 Regression Analysis
+3.4.
+Regression Analysis

-Predicted SSP concentrations can be obtained by integrating Eq.
-(8); however, we have already identified that particle losses from in-cloud scavenging represented the greatest uncertainty to our source-receptor modeling.
-To address this within the regression analysis we allowed the simulation length, t_0 , to vary as a free parameter within Eq.
-(8).
-In effect, this allowed the regression to estimate the return rate of a droplet activation event within a boundary layer cloud (e.g. fog or marine stratocumulus) or a significant precipitation event (>10 mm hr-1).
+Predicted SSP concentrations can be obtained by integrating equation (8); however, we have already identified that particle losses from in-cloud scavenging represented the greatest uncertainty to our source-receptor modeling.
+To address this within the regression analysis we allowed the simulation length, t_0 , to vary as a free parameter within equation (8).
+In effect, this allowed the regression to estimate the return rate of a droplet activation event within a boundary layer cloud (e.g., fog or marine stratocumulus) or a significant precipitation event (>10 mm hr-1).
 Either of these events would have efficiently scavenged the particle, thereby terminating its trajectory.
-This approach is similar to the Statistical Wet Deposition method used by other researchers, which prescribes the length of time it takes a surface flux of particles to fully mix into the boundary layer after a precipitation event or cyclone (e.g. Ovadnevaite et al. (2014)).
+This approach is similar to the Statistical Wet Deposition method used by other researchers, which prescribes the length of